gitpod-io/website/src/routes/blog/gitpod-open-source-sustainability-fund.md

 #### Democratize contributions

 We recognise that money <a href="https://www.youtube.com/watch?v=Mm_RuObpeGo">isn't the only way to resolve open-source sustainability</a>.
 Often the problem is access and the initial project setup friction.
-To address this Gitpod has made <a href="/docs/professional-open-source/">Gitpod free for open-source communities</a> so that open-source maintainers can onboard new contributors to their project with a standardized development environments.
-People from all over the world can contribute from any device without the typical $3,000 Macbook Pro barrier to entry.
+To address this Gitpod has made <a href="/docs/professional-open-source/">Gitpod free for open-source communities</a> so that open-source maintainers can onboard new contributors to their project with tandardized development environments.
+With Gitpod people from all over the world can contribute from any device without the typical $3,000 Macbook Pro barrier to entry.

 ## It's time to start giving back